23maverick23/sublime-jekyll/README.md

 # sublime-jekyll

 A Sublime Text package for [Jekyll](http://jekyllrb.com/) static sites.
-This is a fork of the [liquid-syntax-mode](https://github.com/siteleaf/liquid-syntax-mode) repo from [siteleaf](https://github.com/siteleaf).
+This began as a fork of the [liquid-syntax-mode](https://github.com/siteleaf/liquid-syntax-mode) repo from siteleaf.
+This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).

+## Installation
+### Package Control
+You can install this package using [Package Control](https://sublime.wbond.net/) from wbond.
+* Press `CTRL + SHIfT + P` (Win/Linux) or `CMD + SHIFT + P` (OS X) to bring up the Command Palette (or use Tools > Command Palette menu)
+* Type to search for the `Package Control: Install Package` command
+* Search packages for `sublime-jekyll` and hit `enter` to install
+* You may need to restart in order to use this package

+### Manual
+[Clone](https://github.com/23maverick23/sublime-jekyll.git) or [download](https://github.com/23maverick23/sublime-jekyll/archive/master.zip) the contents of this repo into your Sublime Text `Packages` folder.
+* OS X: `~/Library/Application\ Support/Sublime\ Text\ 3/Packages`
+* Windows: `%APPDATA%\Sublime Text 3\Packages`
+* Linux: `~/.config/sublime-text-3/Packages`

 ## What's Included
 ### Syntaxes